 By timing and circumstance, Richard Furman seemed destined to bridge the gap between Old Lights and New, between lowcountry and backcountry.
-In 1755, the year Furman was born in Esopus, New York, his father, Wood Furman, received a colonial land grant of 250 acres on the South Carolina frontier near the Wateree river, in a place called the High Hills of the Santee.
+In 1755, the year Furman was born in Esopus, New York, his father, Wood Furman, received a colonial land grant of 250 acres on the South Carolina frontier near the Wateree River, in a place called the High Hills of the Santee.
 Shortly after Wood's family joined him in South Carolina, they moved from the High Hills to Charleston, while keeping possession of the land in the backcountry.
-For the rest of his seventy years, Richard Furman would keep one foot in Charleston and the other in the High Hills of, what would become, Sumter County, South Carolina.
-It was in the High Hills, as a 15-yearold, that Richard Furman had his conversion experience under the inspiration of the New Light preacher Joseph Reese, a man Furman referred to thereafter as his "spiritual father."
-As a newly-ordained minister in 1775, Furman's backcountry connections qualified him to serve as an emissary to a Tory militia camped on the Broad River above Columbia.
-Sent by revolutionaries in Charleston, his initial mission was unsuccessful, although he continued to recruit backcountry militiamen to the Patriot cause in subsequent years.
-In 1787, when First Baptist of Charleston, the mother church of Baptists in South Carolina, selected Furman as pastor, his role as unifier began in earnest.
+For the rest of his seventy years, Richard Furman would keep one foot in Charleston and the other in the High Hills of what would become Sumter County, South Carolina.
+It was in the High Hills that Richard